google-site-verification=TrBIy1aitp5MJozlpTVnqor2pnXR-8-VC7FT_Vf5onY

 Q. How do I test an infrared thermometer?

-A. Ice Water Test: Fill a glass with ice and add just enough water to fill the holes between ice pieces.
-Allow the ice/water to rest for a moment or two.
+A. Ice-Water Test: Fill a glass with ice and add enough water to fill the holes between the ice pieces.
+Allow the ice and water to rest for a moment or two.

-Stirring a few times for uniformity.
-Hold the infrared thermometer directly over the highest of the ice/water at a distance of about 3″.
+Stir a few times to ensure uniformity.
+Hold the infrared thermometer directly over the highest ice/water at about 3″.

 Q. How do you test if your thermometer is accurate?